MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/language.md

 ## Considerations for Topic Structures

-When developing copilots, structuring topics effectively is crucial for creating natural and seamless conversations.
+Structuring topics effectively is crucial for creating natural and seamless conversations.
 Topics are discrete conversation paths that, when combined, allow users to interact with the copilot smoothly.
 Here are some key considerations for designing topic structures:

 - **Trigger-Based Topics**: These topics are activated based on user utterances and serve as entry points.
 It's important to define clear trigger phrases for these topics.
 If trigger phrases overlap across multiple topics, consider implementing a catch-all topic that can redirect to the appropriate topic after asking clarifying questions.
 With entity extraction and slot filling, these clarifying questions can be skipped if the necessary information is already provided.